-As previously disclosed in our Form 10-Q for the quarter ended March 31, 2011, we continue to explore ways to reduce infrastructure costs.
-Among other steps, we have entered discussions with a major financial institution concerning the possible outsourcing of operations activities that support our institutional client accounts.
+As previously disclosed in our Forms 10-Q for the quarters ended March 31, 2011 and June 30, 2011, we continue discussions with a major financial institution concerning the likely outsourcing of operations activities that support our institutional client accounts.
 These activities involve post-trade functions such as trade settlements, portfolio accounting, client reporting and performance measurement.
 If an agreement is reached, it would result in various current AllianceBernstein employees becoming employees of the institution or an affiliate, and the eventual conversion from certain AllianceBernstein technology platforms to similar platforms maintained by the institution.
-Our research and investment management activities would not be involved in the outsourcing of any operations.
+Our research and investment management activities will not be outsourced.